Dr Alexessander Da Silva Couto Alves

 Completed postgraduate research projects I have supervised

 2014, Ricardo Pinho.
-MSc Thesis: Machine learning methodologies for gene-gene interactions discovery in complex disease, University of Porto
+MSc Thesis: Machine learning methodologies for gene-gene interactions discovery in complex disease, the University of Porto

 I teach human genetics, genomics and bioinformatics in the following modules: